ZuzannaJusz/ZuzannaJusz/README.md

 I am graduate of an Aerospace Engineering and Podstgraudate studies Data Science.
 I have been developing my skills in machine learning, data wrangling and deep learning.
+I have 6 months of experience working at Data Modeling Section in Security Department of PKO BP, where I was supporting building machine learning models and analytical strategies.
-I am currently looking for a job where i can learn and develop as Data Scientist or Machine Learning Engineer.
+I am currently looking for a job where I can learn and develop as Data Scientist or Machine Learning Engineer.

 ---